-2nd year of FA or if studying this qualification over 1 year, this is the second part of your qualification.
+2nd year of FA is the second part of your qualification.

 By studying both bookkeeping units you will gain an AAT Level 2 Certificate in Bookkeeping qualification.

 The purpose of this qualification is to ensure that students have the solid bookkeeping skills necessary for most finance roles.
 Students wishing to progress to the AAT Level 2 Certificate in Accounting will be able to directly transfer their results to the Certificate qualification for the 2 bookkeeping units.